mfragoso/xbasewebsite/README.md

 A nice programming structure is suggested to make your code more error free and reusable, feel free to explore all the features.

+If you are reading this is because you already know some xBase languages, and probably by now you are also familiar with html.
+If that is the case, you are ready to go!

+You will see that programming in xBasewebiste is way more easy than PHP, ASP and other similar approaches to program for the web.

+All the new software that you create with this tool, will run in any device, and in any Operating System.
+And Yes, multiuser by nature.